daniatitienei/dares-support.github.io/README.md

 **Q: I found a bug in the app.
 What should I do?**
 A: We're always working to improve Crazy Dares!
 Please send a detailed description of the bug, including the steps to reproduce it, to our support email address below.
 The more information you provide, the quicker we can fix it.

-**Q: I have a suggestion for a new dare or feature.
-Can I share it?**
-A: Absolutely!
-We love hearing your ideas.
-Please send your suggestions to our support email address.
-We appreciate your input in making Crazy Dares even better.

 **Q: The app is crashing.
 What can I do?**
 A: If the app is crashing, please try the following steps:
 1. **Close and restart the app:** Sometimes a simple restart can resolve temporary issues.